dsmoljan/Java-course/README.md

 # Java-course
-Homeworks created for the Java course at FER
+Homeworks created for the Java course @ FER